adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 than 5% does not guarantee that null hypothesis is wrong nor a p-value greater than 5% ensures that null hypothesis is right.

-**Confidence Interval**
+### 4.2 Confidence Interval

 Confidence Intervals also suffer from the same defect.
 Moreover since C.I is not a probability distribution , there is no way to know which values are most probable.

-**Bayes Factor**
+### 4.3 Bayes Factor

 Bayes factor is the equivalent of p-value in the bayesian framework.
 Lets understand it in an comprehensive manner.

-The null hypothesis in bayesian framework assumes ∞ probability distribution only at a particular value of a parameter (say θ=0.5) and a zero probability else where.
+The null hypothesis in bayesian framework assumes ∞ probability distribution only at a particular value of a parameter (say `θ` = 0.5) and a zero probability else where.
 (M1)

-The alternative hypothesis is that all values of θ are possible, hence a flat curve representing the distribution.
+The alternative hypothesis is that all values of `θ` are possible, hence a flat curve representing the distribution.
 (M2)

 Now, posterior distribution of the new data looks like below.

 significance, bayes factor, hypothesis testing

-Bayesian statistics adjusted credibility (probability) of various values of θ.
+Bayesian statistics adjusted credibility (probability) of various values of `θ`.
 It can be easily seen that the probability distribution has shifted towards M2 with a value higher than M1 i.e M2 is more likely to happen.

-Bayes factor does not depend upon the actual distribution values of θ but the magnitude of shift in values of M1 and M2.
+Bayes factor does not depend upon the actual distribution values of `θ` but the magnitude of shift in values of M1 and M2.

 In panel A (shown above): left bar (M1) is the prior probability of the